jpmoatt/alluseful/README.md

 `alluseful` is my personal package, created to contain all the useful elements I need for effective coding.
-It contains functions to set up my rstudio IDE how I like, personalised themes, editor fonts, templates for scripts, packages etc.
+It contains functions to set up my RStudio IDE how I like, personalised themes, editor fonts, templates for scripts, packages etc.

 Some of the functions here have been developed for wider use and are